Why get vaccinated?

 Anyone with a severe allergy to any component of PCV13 should not get the vaccine.
 Tell your doctor if the person being vaccinated has any severe allergies.

-If the person scheduled for vaccination is sick, your doctor might decide to reschedule the shot on another day.
+If the person scheduled for vaccination is not feeling well, your healthcare provider might decide to reschedule the shot on another day.

-What are the risks from pneumococcal conjugate vaccine?
+What are the risks of a vaccine reaction?

 With any medicine, including vaccines, there is a chance of side effects.
 These are usually mild and go away on their own, but serious reactions are also possible.

-- About half of children became drowsy after the shot, had a temporary loss of appetite, or had redness or tenderness where the shot was given.
+- About half became drowsy after the shot, had a temporary loss of appetite, or had redness or tenderness where the shot was given.

 - About 1 out of 3 had swelling where the shot was given.